All policies are subject to change.

 Concurrent enrollment at other institutions is NOT permitted for Coggin College of Business students.

 In extenuating circumstances (documentable) when permitted, concurrent enrollment requires prior approval in advance of taking courses at another institution.
 Students must first fill out a “Waiver of College Policy” form for permission.
-If permission is granted, students must complete the Concurrent Enrollment form on www.flvc.org website.
-See your advisor for clarification.Students are not allowed to take courses at another institution in their final semester at UNF.
+If permission is granted, students must complete the Transient Student Admission Application at www.floridashines.org.
+Go to Transient Courses or see your advisor for clarification.Students are not allowed to take courses at another institution in their final semester at UNF.
 This policy includes correspondence courses and CLEP examinations.
 If a student obtains permission to take a prerequisite course at another institution, permission to take the subsequent course will not be given until a final grade is provided.

 Any UNF students working towards a single baccalaureate degree who satisfies all requirements for two majors within the Coggin College of Business will be awarded two diplomas and both majors will be indicated on the permanent record.
 Once the degree has been awarded, subsequent course work cannot be added to create a second degree for either major.
 In order to earn a double major, students must complete all prerequisites and major requirements for each major.
 Students must meet GPA requirements for each major and earn a minimum of 120 semester hours.

-Students in the Coggin College of Business may pursue a simultaneous degree as long as the second college (for example Arts and Sciences) agrees that the student may seek the simultaneous degree in that college.
-Advisors in both colleges work closely together to see that student completes the appropriate courses and meets all requirements to obtain two degrees (simultaneously) at the University of North Florida.
+Students in the Coggin College of Business may pursue a dual degree as long as the second college (for example Arts and Sciences) agrees that the student may seek the simultaneous degree in that college.

 Note: classes that may be in the 10 year window at start of degree may fall off degree evaluation as the 10 year window closes and the courses expire.